 Glycation is an uncontrolled bodily process that takes place naturally over time.
 It is a harmful chemical reaction in our tissues that occurs when sugar molecules (e.g., fructose, glucose) bombard (significantly altering their structure) and then attach to fats and proteins without the moderation of an enzyme.
 Lacking the necessary enzymatic activity, these rogue molecules, called advanced glycation end products (AGEs), have nothing to regulate their metabolic functioning.
 They avoid the normal glycosylation of sugars and, instead, disrupt metabolic pathways and can promote certain health and premature aging issues.

 The more sugar we eat, the more AGEs accumulate and cause havoc on our tissues.
 While excess sugar is the main culprit, certain types affect the process more than others.
-“Laboratory results have shown that the rate of fructose/protein cross-linking is 10 times greater than the linkage that occurs from glucose.”
-(Source) So, try your best to avoid white sugar and high-fructose corn syrup!
+Studies show the rate of fructose/protein cross-linking is 10 times greater than the linkage that occurs from glucose.
+So, try your best to avoid white sugar and high-fructose corn syrup!

 As a side note, glycation can occur outside the body when sugars react with proteins and fats as they are exposed to high temperatures.
 Broiling, frying, grilling, roasting and searing can all accelerate AGE formation.

 While the formation of AGEs is a part of normal metabolism, excessively high levels in the bloodstream and tissues makes them pathogenic.
 AGEs are believed to have the ability to promote oxidative stress and have been “linked to the induction and progression of many chronic diseases.”
 They encourage inflammation and are strongly associated with degenerative diseases like Alzheimer’s, cancer, type II diabetes, atherosclerosis, high blood pressure, stroke, kidney disorders, visual impairment, heart disease, and skin disorders.